d-prieto/2025IBComputerScienceCaseStudy/definitions.md

 [Expand the the definition from the booklet with examples so everybody can understand it]

 ### Memory cell state
+- The cell state is the memory unit of the network.
+- The cell state carries information that can be stored in, written to, or read from a previous cell state via gates that open or close.
+- Information from previous steps can enter the cell state and carry relevant information throughout the processing of the sequence.
+- A single classic Long Short Term Memory unit consists of a cell state and its three gates: an input gate, an output gate and a forget gate.

 ### Input gate
+It works as an input to the cell state.
+It consists of two parts; first, we pass the previous hidden state and current input into a sigmoid function to decide which values will be updated.
+Then, pass the same two inputs into the tanh activation to regulate the network.
+Finally, multiply the tanh output with the sigmoid output to decide which information is important to update the cell state.

 ### Forget gate
+The first block represented in the LSTM architecture is the forget gate.
+The forget gate decides what is relevant to keep from the prior cell state.
+The information from the current input and the previous hidden state is passed through the sigmoid activation function.
+If the output value is closer to 0 means forget, and the closer to 1 means to retain.

 ### Output gate
+The hidden state contains information on previous inputs and is used for prediction.
+The output gate regulates the present hidden state.
+The previous hidden state and current input are passed to the sigmoid function.
+This output is multiplied with the output of the tanh function to obtain the present hidden state.
+The current state and present hidden state are the final outputs from a classic LSTM unit.

 ## Transformer Neural Networks (Transformer NNs)
 [Build from the understanding of Neural Networks and gradient of a function from up above and explain the different concepts]